VA and More for Veterans at SCC

 - Chapter 33 Post 9/11 Veterans Education Assistance Act of 2008.
 To be eligible, the service member of veteran must have served at least 90 aggregate days on active duty after September 10, 2001.
 A form DD 214 or a copy of orders is required.

 Academic progress will be measured at the end of each term in which the VA student was enrolled.
-Failure by a VA student to maintain a program GPA of at least a 2.0 will result in the VA student being placed on academic probation for the next term of enrollment.
+Failure by a VA student to maintain a cumulative GPA of at least a 2.0 will result in the VA student being placed on academic warning for the next term of enrollment.

-A VA student with a term GPA less than 2.0 after the academic probation term will be placed on academic suspension.
-A VA student with a term GPA of 2.0 or higher after the academic probation term but with a program GPA less than 2.0 will remain on academic probation.
-A VA student with a term GPA of 2.0 or higher after academic probation and with a program GPA of 2.0 or higher will be removed from academic probation and returned to good standing.
+A VA student with a term GPA less than 2.0 after the academic warning term will be placed on academic probation.
+A VA student with a cumulative GPA of 2.0 or higher after the academic probation term but with a cumulative GPA less than 2.0 will remain on academic probation.
+A VA student with a cumulative GPA of 2.0 or higher after academic probation term will be taken off of academic probation and placed in satisfactory status.